Wandering Bajans

 Read the full Christchurch post →

-Christchurch in 2016 was still a city rebuilding from the devastating 2011 earthquake.
-Visiting was emotional — the Red Zone, the cardboard cathedral, the gap sites where buildings had stood and now did not — but also deeply moving in terms of what the city was doing to rebuild itself.
+Christchurch was still a city rebuilding from the devastating 2011 earthquake when I visited.
+Visiting was emotional — the earthquake memorials, the cardboard cathedral, the gap sites — but also deeply moving in terms of what the city was doing to rebuild itself.

 • Botanic Gardens and Hagley Park — beautiful and free